Glossary

 A small device used for saving information; may be used for signing Bitcoin transactions with a hardware wallet and inserted into a computer to finalize sending via a software wallet.

-A series of words generated by your wallet to recover your Bitcoin if lost.
+A series of words generated by your wallet to recover your Bitcoin if lost. a 12 word seed phrase would look something like this:

 Controlling your Bitcoin without relying on third-party custodians.